aul12/ROBOT/README.md

 ### Canny

 #### CircleFinder submodule
-The CircleFinder submodule determins which objects created by the canny algorithm resemble a circle-like object.
+The CircleFinder submodule determins which objects created by the Canny algorithm resemble a circle-like object.
 Every Canny-object will be put through following procedures:
-1. If an object contains less than a specific amount of points (e.g. a line which only has a start and an end or a small noise dot), it will be a non-circle object.
+1. If an object contains less than a specific amount of points (e.g. a line which only has a start and an end or a small noise dot), it will be determined a non-circle object.
 2. The algorithm places a triangle with two equally long edges in the object.
 3. If the triangle is to flat (two angles are smaller than a specific threshold), the object will be determined a non-circle object.